 There’s nothing easy about doing that, so instead of treating these men like wretches, I not only offer that shot of coffee, I put a few cookies with it too.
 Because in my own darkest hours, when my heart has wanted to turn to stone, I always go back to the good things my family did teach me and in these times, I’m proud to say, those teachings come out.

-When I first came to prison there was guys that lent a helping hand to me.
+When I first came to prison there were guys that lent a helping hand to me.
 I carry that with me everyday, because if it wasn’t for those few guys, I wouldn’t be alive today.
 I would have given up on myself and on humanity.
 But not everything in prison is wicked.
 Some are just errors and mistakes.
-No different than what some of these politicians, Catholic Bishops and CEO executives are making and getting slapped on the wrist for.
+No different than what some of these politicians, Catholic bishops, and CEO executives are making and getting slapped on the wrist for.
 Prison is just a microcosm to that macrocosm.
 You have to look beyond all the media and conservative propaganda.

 Over the years I’ve been someone’s “pick” from time to time.
 It never ceases to make me laugh a little bit.
 And while I know how to put my foot down to make sure I’m not being taken advantage of, I don’t act so stone-faced (as that’s the popular prison thing to do) to where I overlook the chance to put some kindness out into a place where there’s so much darkness.